turingschool-examples/challenges/collections.markdown

 an array of names as the value (all the people who are that age). e.g.
 `{24 => ['Juan', 'Steve', 'Jill']...}`

-### 2: State Capitols
+### 2: State Capitals

-You have 2 hashes, one which maps state names to state abbreviations, and one which maps state abbreviations to their capitol:
+You have 2 hashes, one which maps state names to state abbreviations, and one which maps state abbreviations to their capital:

 ```
 states = {"Oregon" => "OR",